Date, Almond and Clementine Christmas Stollen

 While the stollen is proving for the second time preheat the oven to 180°C.

-Once the stollen is ready to be baked brush each loaf generously with the drunken egg wash and dust it heavily with caster sugar.
-Place in the preheated oven on the middle shelf and throw 100ml of cold water on the bottom of the hot oven, shut the door immediatly and bake the stollen for 40 minutes, repeat the egg wash for the second time and return the stollen to the oven for a further 5 minutes.
-The reason for the cold water in the oven is to create steam this gives the stollen a lovely crunchy crust and gives the stollen a bit of a lift, it adds to the lightness of the loaves.
+Once the stollen is ready to be baked brush each loaf generously with the egg wash and dust it heavily with extra caster sugar.
+Bake in the preheated oven for 40 minutes, repeat the egg wash for the second time and return the stollen to the oven for a further 5 minutes.
+Transfer the stollen loaves to a cooling rack to cool completely.

 To serve heavy dust the stollen with icing sugar, slice and serve.